 Note

-The model answered with its general knowledge instead of saying "I don't know" — a well-known LLM behaviour.
+The model answered with its general knowledge instead of saying "I don't know", a common LLM behaviour.
 For strict RAG, use a retriever-based setup (covered in later lessons) so only relevant chunks are passed as context.

 Project 2: PDF Summarization

-Swap the prompt for a summarization task.
-The {words} variable lets you control the length of the summary at call time:
+Next, we swap the prompt for a summarization task.
+The {words} variable lets us control the length of the summary at call time:

 system = SystemMessagePromptTemplate.from_template("""You are helpful AI assistant who works as document summarizer.